rad-1/swag-labs-cypress-automation/README.md

-# 🛠 Cypress Framework 🛠
+# 🛠 Cypress Swag Labs Automation 🛠
 This repo contains an automated testing project for the Swag Labs demo [website](https://www.saucedemo.com) and serves as a playground to try out both new and existing features of the Cypress E2E testing framework.

 ## Table of Contents